nkiyohara/gymnasium-cartpole-swingup/README.md

 | 0     | $F$                 | Horizontal force applied to the cart   | $-1.0$ | $1.0$  |

 Notes:
-- The force is scaled internally by a factor of $10.0$
+- The force is scaled internally by a factor of $10.0$, resulting in an effective range of $[-10, 10]$ N
 - Positive values move the cart to the right
 - Negative values move the cart to the left